nicolalessi/nicolalessi/README.md

 ---

-*Solo founder.
-Serial builder.
 If you're working on AI agents and tired of context thrashing, [try vexp](https://vexp.dev).
 If you're investing in developer infrastructure, let's talk.*